datawrapper/api/README.md

 ```
 plugins
+├── chart-data-local
+│   └── api.js
 ├── email-local
 │   └── api.js
 └── hello-world
     └── api.js
 ```

-After cloning the repository for local development, there are 2 local plugins available as examples, `email-local` and `hello-world`.
+After cloning the repository for local development, there are 3 local plugins available as examples, `chart-data-local`, `email-local` and `hello-world`.

 #### `hello-world`